Installation

 userId | string | No | Optional identity context.
 Passing this ensures the user’s session inherits any pre-authenticated state you’ve established. |

-Architecture & Styling
+Architecture & styling

 The SDK mounts an iframe shell to prevent your CSS from leaking into our widget and vice versa (Shadow DOM isolation).